 Do any stand out - for good or bad reasons?
-Does anyone surprise with their performance, steal scenes - or ruin them?
-Have the actors been appropriately cast in their roles?
-Why?
+Have the actors been appropriately cast in the role?
+Does

 Relate the content of the film to a social or historical issue.
-Does it help or hinder a current issue (racism, approach, does it feel fresh?
-Can the film still be enjoyed?
+Does it help or hinder a current issue (racism,